-Since 2010, the Port Phillip & Westernpot Catchment Management Authority has coordinated a Ramsar Protection Program bringing various organisations and community members together to maintain and improve the ecological values of the Port Phillip Bay western shoreline by delivering collaborative projects that manage threats including pest animals and invasive weeds.
+Since 2010, the Port Phillip & Westernpot Catchment Management Authority (now Melbourne Water) has coordinated a Ramsar Protection Program bringing various organisations and community members together to maintain and improve the ecological values of the Port Phillip Bay western shoreline by delivering collaborative projects that manage threats including pest animals and invasive weeds.

 Significant emphasis is also placed on community engagement activities to raise awareness of the environmental values of this Ramsar-listed wetland and how to help protect it.

 There is opportunity to expand and/or complement the existing program with additional on-ground and community engagement projects, and to extend the program into future years.

 |Other Themes:||Native vegetation, Native animals, Coasts, Estuaries, Marine environments, Communities, Climate change|